Sumitomo Type 62: Design

 The Sumitomo NTK-62 is a gas operated machine gun chambered in the 7.62×51mm NATO cartridge, belt fed with the use of M13 disintegrating links.
+Pressed metal was used in parts of the machine gun during manufacturing in order to reduce overall weight.
+While normal 7.62 NATO ammo is used, a version with reduced powder charge is also used.

 It has an unusual feed tray as the pivoting lever is above the bolt in the receiver, rather than in the feed tray cover found on most machine guns.